asyed9394/Employee_DataAnalysis/README.md

 ### Retiring employees title count:

-1. The file [Retirement Titles](Data/retirement_titles.csv) shows all the tiltes held by employess who are reaching retirement baased on birth dates between Jan 1 1952 to Dec 31st 1955.
-Some of the employess have been long enough with companyt that they thave multiple changes in the job title during their tenur.e.g employee # 10004 was an engineer from Dec1 1986 to dec 1 1995 and then promoted to senior engineer thereafter .
+1. The file [Retirement Titles](Data/retirement_titles.csv) shows all the titles held by employess who are reaching retirement baased on birth dates between Jan 1 1952 to Dec 31st 1955.
+Some of the employess have been long enough with company that they thave multiple changes in the job title during their tenure.e.g employee # 10004 was an engineer from Dec1 1986 to dec 1 1995 and then promoted to senior engineer thereafter .

          emp_no	first_name	last_name	title	from_date	to_date
         10001	Georgi	Facello	Senior Engineer	6/26/1986	1/1/9999
         10004	Chirstian	Koblick	Engineer	12/1/1986	12/1/1995
         10004	Chirstian	Koblick	Senior Engineer	12/1/1995	1/1/9999

-    So we did the analysis usng the latest title for the retirng employee.
-The retiring employess with most recent titles are available in[Retiring Employess with latest title](Data/unique_titles.csv)
+    So we did the analysis using the latest titles for the retiring employees.
+The retiring employess with most recent titles are available in [Retiring Employess with latest title](Data/unique_titles.csv)

 2.There are only 2 employess with title "Manager" and more than 60% of the employess have "senior" level titles.
 Only 29% of employess seems to have a junior level title.